strataregula/strataregula/docs/run/2025-08-30T19-32JST-task3-1-developer-docs-template.md

 # Task 3-1 Developer Documentation Template Application

-**実行日時 (JST)**: 2025-08-30 19:32
-**タスク**: Apply Task 3-1 developer documentation template to strataregula repository

-## Summary
+- When: 2025-08-30T19-32JST
+- Repo: strataregula
-Applied the successful Task 3-1 developer documentation template from strataregula-doe-runner to the core StrataRegula framework repository.
+- Summary: Applied the successful Task 3-1 developer documentation template from strataregula-doe-runner to the core StrataRegula framework repository.
 Created unified template structure with adaptations specific to the core framework's plugin architecture and development workflow.

 ## Intent
 Standardize developer documentation across all StrataRegula-related repositories to improve developer onboarding experience and maintain consistent development practices.
 The core framework needed specialized adaptations to reflect its role as the foundation for plugins like DOE Runner.